RiskNarrative/angular-exercise/README.md

-# Angular Dev Exercise
+## Goal
-Create a company search application using Angular X
+Create a company search application using Angular 7 or above.

 ## Criteria
-* A user should be able to search for a company by name
+* A user can search for a company by name or company number
-* The results of the search should be displayed
+* The result of the search is displayed
-* The user can click on any company to view the details
+* The user can click on any company to view its details

 ## Optional
 * Use Material Design or Bootstrap for styling
 * Provide input validation
+* Restrict access to details page (you may mock the user authentication)
+* Implement paging of the result

+## Technologies
+* Use CSS, SASS, LESS or plain CSS for style sheets
+* Use any NMP component you feel is appropriate for the task

 ## Search for Company endpoint
 https://www.trunarrative.cloud/TruAccountAPI/rest/Companies/v1/Search?Query={search_term}